RefresherTowel/docs/statement/visual_debugger_guide.md

 > If the visualiser is not showing up at all, the very first thing to check is that `STATEMENT_DEBUG` is set to `1` in the build you are actually running.
 {: .note}

 You do not need to manually register machines.
-If you are constructing your machines through the usual `new StatementMachine()` constructor calls, they will quietly register themselves while debug is on.
+If you are constructing your machines through the usual `new Statement()` constructor calls, they will quietly register themselves while debug is on.

 ### 1.2 Hooking the visualiser into your game